Words by Simon Difford

 It's hardly surprising that a French bartender, probably Henry Tépé of Henry's Bar, Paris, named a cocktail "Soixante-Quinze" (Seventy-Five), after the gun in 1914/15 or even earlier.
 Phrases likening the lethal potency of the drink to the gun, such as "both knock you flat" abound.
 British novelist Alec Waugh dubbed it, "the most powerful drink in the world" while Harry Craddock added "Hits with remarkable precision" to his recipe in The Savoy Cocktail Book.

 The drink that started as the "Soixante-Quinze", became the "75" Cocktail and then the "French 75".
-The full story set out as a timeline follows, but first the recipes.
+The full story is set out as a timeline follows, but first are the recipes.